suhani178/SQL_Journey/Day_13/notes.md

 ---

-How SQL Executes a Subquery
+How SQL Executes a Subquery?

 Example: